The Diary, Correspondence and Papers of Robert "King" Carter of Virginia, 1701 to 1732

 Transcribed, Edited, and Annotated by Edmund Berkeley, Jr.

-In 2018, Historic Christ Church & Museum graciously accepted the invitation to host this site from Edmund Berkeley, Jr., whose vision created a remarkable site that allows scholars to explore Carter and the world of early eighteenth-century Virginia across a range of topics: tobacco, the transatlantic economy, slavery, indentured servitude, politics, family, women, health, travel, foodways, fashion, architecture and more.
+In 2018, Historic Christ Church & Museum graciously accepted the invitation to host this collection from Edmund Berkeley, Jr., whose vision created a remarkable site that allows scholars to explore Carter and the world of early eighteenth-century Virginia across a range of topics: tobacco, the transatlantic economy, slavery, indentured servitude, politics, law, family, women, health and medicine, travel, foodways, fashion, architecture, crime and punishment and more.